 Jazz players must have many tools and approaches to play and improvise at will, lest their music making and contribution to the group be limited.
-They must have a full range of techniques to call upon, and be able to use these in a range of keys, tempos, and styles (Author's note: Indeed, those learning to play jazz are encouraged to learn each piece in all keys, and jazz musicians often "test" other players competencies by calling for a tune to be played in a 'difficult' or different key, or in a style or tempo which is not the norm).
-They must exhibit flexibility and judgment in their ability to apply these techniques appropriately to the situation-an oxymoron is a jazz musician who plays the same way regardless of situation.
+They must have a full range of techniques to call upon, and be able to use these in a range of keys, tempos, and styles.
+They must exhibit flexibility and judgment in their ability to apply these techniques appropriately to the situation; an oxymoron is a jazz musician who plays the same way regardless of situation.